hylo-lang/specification/spec.md

 ### Subscript requirements

-1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement declaration* that defines one or more *subscript requirements*.
-A subscript requirement is the specification of a subscript that must be implemented in conforming types.
+1. A subscript declaration that appears in the body of a trait declaration is a *subscript requirement declaration* that defines one or more *subscript accessor requirements*.
+A subscript accessor requirement is the specification of a subscript accessor that must be implemented in conforming types.

 2. A subscript requirement declaration must have a __subscript-bundle-body__.
-Each subscript implementation in that body denotes a subscript requirement.
+Each subscript accessor implementation in that body denotes a subscript accessor requirement.

-3. A subscript requirement may have one or several default implementations.
-A default implementation may be defined as the body of a subscript implementation in the __subscript-bundle-body__ of a subscript requirement requirement, or via a default requirement implementation declared in a trait extension.
+3. A subscript accessor requirement may have one or several default implementations.
+A default implementation may be defined as the body of a subscript accessor implementation in the __subscript-bundle-body__ of a subscript requirement declaration, or via a default requirement implementation declared in a trait extension.

+### Property requirements

+1. A property declaration that appears in the body of a trait declaration is a *property requirement declaration* that defines one or more *property accessor requirements*.
+A property accessor requirement is the specification of a property accessor that must be implemented in conforming types.

+2. A property requirement declaration must have a __subscript-bundle-body__.
+Each subscript accessor implementation in that body denotes a property accessor requirement.

+3. A property accessor requirement may have one or several default implementations.
+A default implementation may be defined as the body of a property accessor implementation in the __subscript-bundle-body__ of a property requirement declaration, or via a default requirement implementation declared in a trait extension.

 ### Trait refinement